Lundalogik/LimeBootstrap/README.md

 Older versions of IE _may_ work, but the ActionPads will surely not look so great.

+###How does it work?
+The new actionpads are inspired of how a single page applcation work.
+Views (basically html-templates) and data(usually JSON) are loaded via AJAX (an asyncrounous javacript call) by the the web application.
+The template is then rendered by applying the data and the result is shown to the user.

+In LIME-bootstraps case lbs.html is the main application and all actionpads are pointed to lbs.html. lbs.html contians all included css, js amd meta tags.
+The actionpads (for example company.html) are now just views, containing no includes or javacript. lbs.html will detemine which view to load either by a supplied query string (the thing after the questionmark), `../lbs.html?ap=company` or if nothing is supplied, by trying to load a view with the same name as the class of the LIME inspector.

+###The console
+The framework has been blessed with a virtual console, to use for debugging.
+It is activated through changing `debug="true"` in lbs.html.
+The console will automagically appeare if an error is logged.
+You can easily use the console when building apps, read more abot this in the app readme.

 ##HTML Elements
 LIME bootstrap supports all Twitter bootstrap elements but has also a few special elements.
 Please see the [Twitter bootstrap](http://getbootstrap.com/components/) documentation for additional info